FusionAuth/fusionauth-site/site/_posts/2020-09-01-microservices-gateway.md

 Open up yet another terminal window, enter the `gateway` director, and run `npm install`.

 Head over to the [5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) for FusionAuth.
 During setup, the application that you configure will be linked to our gateway application, so you can name it "Gateway".
+Note that while FusionAuth supports multi-tenant configurations, here you're setting everything up in the default tenant.

 Update the `routes/index.js` in the `gateway` directory with your FusionAuth application's client ID and secret and `views/index.pug` with your client ID.
 Then start the application by running `npm start`.